 Advocates should inform survivors with LEP of their rights to qualified interpreters and translated materials, and let them know they should request an interpreter if one is not offered.
-Advocates may want to use the Interpreter Request Cards (a sample template is provided here.) to facilitate the survivor's formal request.
+Advocates may want to use the Interpreter Request Cards (two samples/templates are provided here and here to facilitate the survivor's formal request.
 One way to do so is to provide the appropriate card to court personnel to be kept in the survivor's court files.
-Please note Interpreter Request Cards and I Speak Cards are terms that are used interchangeably.
-The only difference that may come up, is the Interpreter Request Card specifically requests an interpreter.